 September 10, 2009

 The House and Senate have approximately three weeks left before the current transportation bill expires, and must come to agreement on the length of an extension.
 The Senate and the Administration want a longer extension of 18 months, while the House prefers a much shorter extension.
 The House Transportation & Infrastructure Committee may move forward with further consideration of its existing House transportation draft bill in the meantime.
 Whatever the length of the extension, it is expected to continue all current transportation programs at their current fiscal year 2009 funding levels.
 However, an extension may create difficulties for state DOTs in committing to new projects and grants as they will be receiving money in installments over the course of the year.
-The Safe Routes to School National Partnership will continue to monitor state DOTs to ensure that Safe Routes to School funds are awarded and obligated in a timely fashion.
+The Safe Routes Partnership will continue to monitor state DOTs to ensure that Safe Routes to School funds are awarded and obligated in a timely fashion.

 State DOT Rescissions in the Works